 Our chat with Orlagh Mailey, Senior Immigration Consultant at Fragomen Worldwide, where we gain insights on outsourced migration, including the business, importance of talent mobility. challenges in talent acquisition, regulatory requirements and best practices to adopt.

 Just in the year 2018, Fragomen UAE have assisted with the relocation of employees from 78 countries worldwide and a total of 10,081 applications were filed across 19 Jurisdictions in the UAE.
-Fragomen UAE offices have also provided significant assistance in the MENA region servicing Afghanistan, Bahrain, Egypt, Iran, Iraq, Jordan, Kuwait, Lebanon, Morocco, Oman, Pakistan, Qatar, Saudi Arabia, Syria, Tunisia and Yemen.
+Fragomen UAE offices have also provided significant assistance in the MENA region servicing Afghanistan, Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Morocco, Oman, Pakistan, Qatar, Saudi Arabia, Tunisia and Yemen.

 Here are the excerpts: